slmontes/CT_IBM/README.md

 # Example
 The CT_IBM_2021 class can be run using the script 'CTmodel_Test.m'.
 The preset parameters are stored in 'params_het_CT.mat'.
+Additionally, an auto generated file with the "help" can be obtained by typing 'doc CT_IBM_2021' on the command window.

 # Previous versions and their repositories
 MSM model:  Adam Zienkiewicz, 2016 (adamziek@gmail.com)   University of Bristol